Joint replacement surgery: the National Joint Registry

 The NJR started collecting data in April 2003 and submission for NHS organisations has been mandatory since April 2011.
-The registry now holds nearly 2 million records, making it the largest register of its kind in the world.
+The registry now holds over 2.5 million records, making it the largest register of its kind in the world.
 Hip and knee replacements have been collected since 2003, ankle joint replacements since 2010 and elbow and shoulder joint replacements since April 2012.
 Submission for NHS organisations has been mandatory since April 2011, with the independent sector adhering to mandatory requirements since 2003.

 Annual report information and data

 Click below to see the latest annual report, and to see more including patient-friendly reports and joint-specific reports, go to the dedicated website www.njrreports.org.uk

 All of the reports can also be viewed on the website here

 To download the individual hospital data available through the NJR annual reporting cycle, please visit www.data.gov.uk

 To view individual surgeon and hospital results please visit www.njrsurgeonhospitalprofile.org.uk or alternatively, go to NHS Choices for hospitals or surgeons.